-The Use Spot Instances option, available for each host group, allows you to use spot instances for all VMs on a given host group.
+The "Use Spot Instances" option, available for each host group, allows you to use spot instances for all VMs on a given host group.

-This is available for each host group on the Hardware and Storage page of the create cluster wizard, under Use Spot Instances.
+This is available for each host group on the Hardware and Storage page of the create cluster wizard.
+To use this option:

-Check this option to use EC2 spot instances as your cluster nodes.
+- 1. In create cluster wizard, navigate to the Hardware and Storage page. - 2.
+For each host group, check the Use Spot Instances option option to use EC2 spot instances as your cluster nodes.
 Next, enter your bid price.
-The price that is preloaded in the form is the current on-demand price for your chosen EC2 instance type.
+The price that is pre-loaded in the form is the current on-demand price for your chosen EC2 instance type.